 Expressions and arithmetic of pointers

 Pointers have a limited set of arithmetic operations.
-Our C programming homework help experts have listed them below:
+Our C programming assignment help experts have listed them below:

 It is recommended that you perform pointer arithmetic in an array.